johnahumanbeing/Recipy/README.md

-# This iis the test branch where the testi ng is done
+# This is the test branch where the testing is done

 # Recipe App